edmundhung/conform/docs/api/react/future/useIntent.md

 A React hook that returns an intent dispatcher for triggering form actions (validate, reset, update, insert, remove, reorder) without submitting the form.
 Use it for buttons or controls that need to modify form state.

+The default exported `useIntent` includes the built-in intents.
+A customized `useIntent` returned from [`configureForms`](./configureForms.md) also includes that factory's custom intents.

 ```ts
 import { useIntent } from '@conform-to/react/future';